Lloyd Dumas: Recognition

+Dumas was knighted in 1946, "in recognition of service to the Public service in South Australia".

 A portrait by Sir Ivor Hele was donated by his descendants to the National Portrait Gallery in 1999.

 The Sir Lloyd Dumas Gallery of the Art Gallery of South Australia was named for him.

 Family

 Dumas married Daisy Hall on 23 November 1915.
 They had three daughters: